 Data Recovery is a big business, and data loss happens every day.
 These are the top five disaster recovery mistakes businesses make.
 Disasters can strike at any time.
-Sure, you can always purchase a new computer, sever, hardware, but the key to ensuring survival for your business is robust data protection and a disaster recovery plan.
-Data is crucial, and essential to keep employees working and clients information secure and available.
-With data your business could be at serious risk.
+Sure, you can always purchase a new computer, server, hardware, but the key to ensuring survival for your business is robust data protection and a disaster recovery plan.
+Data is crucial, and essential to keep employees working and clients’ information secure and available.
+With data, your business could be at serious risk.

 Understanding and protecting data is essential to business continuity.

-Setting up a disaster recovery plan involves policies, tools and procedures to enable the recovery or continuation of business following a natural, technical or human-induced disaster.
-Disaster recovery focuses IT systems that support critical business functions.
+Setting up a disaster recovery plan involves policies, tools, and procedures to enable the recovery or continuation of business following a natural, technical, or human-induced disaster.
+Disaster recovery focuses on IT systems that support critical business functions.

-For businesses the main questions is – “Is our data being backed up the right data?”
-Data loss is hard to image until it is gone, or which data is crucial a business to run on a daily basis until the moment a disaster occurs.
+For businesses, the main question is – “Is our data being backed up the right data?”
+Data loss is hard to image until it is gone, or data is crucial for a business to run on a daily basis until the moment a disaster occurs.

 Contact me for a Professional Disaster Recovery Consultation

 Here are the top five disaster recovery mistakes that are made: